New Army: Beiyang army

-Yuan Shikai as commander of the army was ordered to form 2 divisions one of which was to be Manchu instead Yuan trained the one Manchu division and prepared a corps of 4 divisions 3 of which were Han Chinese.
-The 2 initial divisions were to form a Corps of 19,120 men organised into 42 battalions with a total annual cost of 2,387,600 taels not including armament.
-Yuan Shikai hired Japanese instructors and advisors and established many schools offering diverse courses such as topography and ballistics as well as sending cadets to be educated in Japan.
+As commander of the army, Yuan Shikai was ordered to form 2 divisions, one of which was to consist of Manchus rather than Han Chinese.
+Yuan trained the one Manchu division and prepared a corps of 4 divisions, 3 of which were Han Chinese.
+The 2 initial divisions were to form a Corps of 19,120 men organised into 42 battalions with a total annual cost of 2,387,600 taels excluding the costs of armament.
+Yuan Shikai hired Japanese instructors and advisors, establishing many schools offering diverse subjects such as topography and ballistics.
+He also sent his cadets to study in Japan.

 Hubei army

-Zhang had organised a bodyguard of 7,750 modern trained men organised into 1 brigade of 11 battalions 8 infantry and 1 each of cavalry, artillery and engineers, however Captain Gadoffre reported that there were 14,750 foreign-trained men whilst Zhang reported 9,500 to the throne.
-In Hubei there were 15,700 modern trained troops including 7,000 Bannermen and 42,000 soldiers described as "armed coolies" Zhang had also standardised the armament of his forces using the Hanyang Arsenal and arms imported from Germany.
-Gaddofre also reported that the modern units were proficient in drill and on the parade ground but in sustained exercises and manoeuvres the control over units broke down, artillery was underutilised generally and marksmanship was mediocre.
-Zhang began to transfer the modern officers from his bodyguard to the Provincial forces only for these officers to neglect their foreign principles and revert to their old ways, this spurred the formation of military schools for Commissioned and Non-Commissioned officers.
+Zhang had organised a bodyguard of 7,750 modernized soldiers organised into 1 brigade of 11 battalions, 8 infantry and 1 battalion of cavalry, artillery and engineers each.
+However, Captain Gadoffre reported that there were 14,750 foreign-trained men whilst Zhang reported 9,500 to the throne.
+In Hubei, there were 15,700 modernized troops including 7,000 Bannermen and 42,000 soldiers described as "armed coolies".
+Zhang had also standardised the armament of his forces using the Hanyang Arsenal and arms imported from Germany.
+According to Gadoffre's report, the modern units were proficient in drill and on the parade ground, but the control over units broke down in sustained exercises and manoeuvres; artillery was generally underutilised and marksmanship was mediocre.
+Zhang began to transfer the modern officers from his bodyguard to the provincial forces only for these officers to neglect their learned foreign principles and revert to old methods, spurring the formation of military schools for commissioned and non-commissioned officers.

 Other provincial reforms

-Liu Kunyi as Viceroy of Liangjiang controlled the vital lower Yangtze region and began to organise new military forces.
-Liu used the Defense Army (yong ying) to organise 2 standing Army units the remaining 40 battalions were to be re-organised as first-class reserves.
-However, Liu maintained the old-style organisation in his bodyguard his troops were ill-trained and ill-equipped and trained officers were not given admittance to the formation.
-Liu also organised military schools similar to Zhang Zhidong's but used Chinese graduates from these schools to train his men rather than directly by foreigners and all officers under the rank of Lt.
+Liu Kunyi, Viceroy of Liangjiang, controlled the vital lower Yangtze region and began to organise new military forces.
+Liu used the Defense Army (Yong Ying) to organise 2 standing army units while the remaining 40 battalions were to be re-organised as first-class reserves.
+However, Liu maintained the old-style organisation in his bodyguard, his troops were ill-trained and ill-equipped, and trained officers were not given admittance to the formation.
+Liu also organised military schools similar to Zhang Zhidong's but used Chinese graduates from these schools to train his men rather than having them trained directly by foreigners.
+All officers under the rank of Lt.
 Col were ordered to partake in lectures on military science.

-In other provinces modernisation was limited to the German goosestep and issuing men repeating rifles though men were organised into standing army and first-class reserves across the empire but not universally and even this change was often just one in name and the new organisation was not followed.
+In other provinces, modernisation was limited to the German goosestep and issuing men repeating rifles, though men were organised into standing army and first-class reserves across the empire, though not universally.
+This change was often just in name, and the new organisation was not followed.